IBM-Cloud/ansible-collection-ibm/docs/ibm_resource_instance_info.rst

 Parameters
 ----------

-  status (False, dict, None)
-    The resource instance status

-  crn (False, str, None)
+  plan (False, str, None)
-    CRN of resource instance
+    The plan type of the instance

   resource_name (False, str, None)
     The name of the resource

-  resource_crn (False, str, None)
-    The crn of the resource

-  resource_controller_url (False, str, None)
-    The URL of the IBM Cloud dashboard that can be used to explore and view details about the resource

-  location (False, str, None)
-    The location or the environment in which instance exists

-  service (False, str, None)
-    The service type of the instance

-  plan (False, str, None)
-    The plan type of the instance

   resource_group_name (False, str, None)